Scille/parsec-cloud/README.rst

 Documentation: https://parsec-cloud.readthedocs.org.

-Parsec is a free software (AGPL v3) aiming at easily share your work and data in the cloud in total privacy thanks to cryptographic security.
+Parsec allows you to easily share your work and data in the cloud in total privacy thanks to end-to-end cryptographic security.

 .. image:: docs/parsec_snapshot.png